 The word effeminate appears in 1 Corinthians 6:9, “Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind.”

-While the Lord permits people to follow their own desires, He can not protect them from the natural consequences of those desires.
+While the Lord permits people to follow their own desires, He can not protect them from the natural consequences of their desires.
 “For this reason God gave them up to vile passions.
 For even their women exchanged the natural use for what is against nature.
 Likewise also the men, leaving the natural use of the woman …receiving in themselves the penalty of their error which was due” (Romans 1:26-27).

 But there is good news for those who are struggling with being effeminate, the Lord offers the promise of a new heart and new desires as they move towards becoming holy, like Him (Ephesians 4:23, 24).
-There is nothing impossible for the Christian through God’s grace (Philippians 4:13).
-The Lord is ever ready to heal and restore all into His image, all the believer has to do is: “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” (Matthew 7:7).
+There is nothing impossible for the believer through God’s grace (Philippians 4:13).
+The Lord is ever ready to heal and restore every seeker into His image, all the believer has to do is: “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” (Matthew 7:7).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,